PACO-CPU/minimal-mistakes/_docs/013-build.md

 Attention: remember to replace N with the number of threads you want to spawn.

 This will install the clang compiler and the llvm tools into the `riscv-tools` directory.
-The flags of the `configure` command set the make configuration, so that the code is only built for target RISCV.
-This prevents building for other targets that are not needed, and hence saves disk space and speeds up the building process a bit.
+The flags of the `configure` command makes sure that the code is only built for target RISCV.
+This prevents building for other targets that are not needed, hence saves disk space and speeds up the building process.

 ### 3 LUT Compiler
 If you decide to use our PACO's LUT to approximate functions, you will need our LUT compiler.
-The following code gets it installed into the `riscv-tools` directory:
+The following code installs it into the `riscv-tools` directory:

 ```bash
 $ cd paco-env/riscv-tools-src/riscv-lut-compiler